Russian separatist forces in Ukraine: Far-right

 Flags of three far-right Russian separatist groups in Ukraine: Rusich, Russian National Unity, and the Russian Imperial Legion.

 Members and former members of neo-Nazi group Russian National Unity (RNU), as well as the National Bolshevik Party and the Eurasian Youth Union, formed branches to recruit volunteers for the pro-Russia separatists.
-A former RNU member, Pavel Gubarev, was founder of the Donbas People's Militia and first "governor" of the Donetsk People's Republic.
+A former RNU member, Pavel Gubarev, was among the founders of the Donbas People's Militia and considered the first "governor" of the Donetsk People's Republic.
 RNU is particularly linked to the Russian Orthodox Army, one of a number of separatist units described as "pro-Tsarist" and "extremist Orthodox" nationalists.
 In June 2014, the Russian Orthodox Army was accused of murdering four Pentecostals in Sloviansk.
 The men were accused of spying for the Ukrainian government, but the case has been cited as part of a policy of religious persecution by the separatists.

 Openly Neo-Nazi units such as 'Rusich', 'Varyag' and 'Svarozhich' fought as part of the Russian paramilitaries from early 2014 and used Slavic swastikas on their badges, although some, such as 'Varyag', have since been disbanded.
 'Rusich' is led by self-proclaimed neo-Nazi Alexey Milchakov and is part of the Wagner Group, a Russian private military company which has been linked to far-right extremism.
+According to Polish media, while "Rusich" is mainly composed of Russian volunteers, "several dozen" Polish and Finnish neo-Nazis have travelled to Ukraine to fight in its ranks.

 Some of the most influential far-right Russian separatists are neo-imperialists, who seek to revive the Russian Empire.
 These included Igor 'Strelkov' Girkin, first "minister of defence" of the Donetsk People's Republic, who espouses Russian neo-imperialism and ethno-nationalism.
 The Russian Imperial Movement, a white supremacist militant group, has trained and recruited thousands of volunteers to join the separatists through its 'Russian Imperial Legion'.
 Some separatists have flown the black-yellow-white Russian imperial flag, such as the Sparta Battalion and the (now disbanded) 'Ratibor' unit.
 In 2014, volunteers from the National Liberation Movement joined the Donetsk People's Militia bearing portraits of Tsar Nicholas II.
 Other Russian nationalist volunteers involved in separatist militias included members of the banned Russian neo-Nazi group Slavic Union and the Movement Against Illegal Immigration.
 Another Russian separatist paramilitary unit, the Interbrigades, is made up of activists from the National Bolshevik (Nazbol) group Other Russia.
 An article in Dissent noted that "despite their neo-Stalinist paraphernalia, many of the Russian-speaking nationalists Russia supports in the Donbass are just as right-wing as their counterparts from the Azov Battalion".

 Members of the far-right group Serbian Action in the Donbas.